Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

 - For fraud detection and prevention purposes.

-We may also use your data, or permit selected third parties to use your data, to provide you with information about products and services which may be of interest to you and we or they may contact you about these by post or telephone.
+We will ask for your explicit consent to also use your data, or permit selected third parties to use your data, to provide you with information about products and services which may be of interest to you and we or they may contact you about these by post or telephone.
+You may opt out of this at any time by sending an email to firstname.lastname@example.org.

 If you do not want us to use your data in this way, or to pass your details on to third parties for marketing purposes, please tick the relevant box situated on the form on which we collect your data (the application form).